Vannevelj/SharpSource/docs/SS028-ExceptionThrownFromFinalizer.md

 ---

-An exception is thrown from a finalizer method
+An exception is thrown from a finalizer method.
+This does not trigger for `NotImplementedException` and `NotSupportedException`.

 ---